ballerina-platform/blog/_posts/2023-09-22-announcing-ballerina-2201.8.0-swan-lake-update-8.md

 For an example of the usage of the `graphql.dataloader` submodule, see the <a href="https://ballerina.io/downloads/swan-lake-release-notes/swan-lake-2201.8.0#graphql-package" target="_blank">release note</a>.

-To learn more about the DataLoader feature, see the <a href="https://ballerina.io/spec/graphql/#106-dataloader" target="_blank">DataLoader specification</a>.
+For more information, see the <a href="https://ballerina.io/spec/graphql/#106-dataloader" target="_blank">DataLoader specification</a>.

 Furthermore, this release brings a range of notable additions and improvements to the language, runtime, Ballerina library, and developer tools.
 For a comprehensive overview of all the new features and improvements brought by Swan Lake Update 8, see the <a href="https://ballerina.io/downloads/swan-lake-release-notes/swan-lake-2201.8.0" target="_blank">release note</a>.